-Actions of the Curriculum Committee and the Budget and Academic Standards Committee: A student may appeal actions of the Marshall University School of Medicine Academic Standards Committee, which have been approved by the dean.
+Actions of the Budget and Academic Standards Committee: A student may appeal actions of the Marshall University School of Medicine Academic Standards Committee, which have been approved by the dean.
 Within 30 days following notification of such action, the student must notify the academic dean in writing of his or her intent to appeal.
 An opportunity to submit statements, and to appear before the Committee will be scheduled.